patrickt/codespaces.el/README.md

 - `codespaces-connect` brings up a list of codespaces, and upon selection opens a Dired buffer in `/workspaces` (the default Codespaces location).
-- `codespaces-start` brings up a list of inactive codespaces, and upon selection asynchronously spawns a task that activates the selected codespace.
+- `codespaces-start`/`codespaces-stop` bring up a list of applicable codespaces and upon selection spawns a task that starts or stops the selected codespace.

 # Missing features

 - Should ensure that `gh codespace list` works okay.
-- Should warn when trying to connect to a non-started codespace, and if so then start the codespace out-of-band before entering TRAMP, as otherwise we hit timeouts.
 - Completion should sort codespaces by most-recently-used.
-- There should be `dtache` support to activate codespaces without freezing the Emacs UI.
+- Should have an unobtrusive `special-mode` buffer for outputs.

 # Credits